promptoptrl/PROMIS/README.md

 - **[noahshinn/reflexion](https://github.com/noahshinn/reflexion)** for the Reflexion framework and verbal reinforcement learning concepts
 - **Reflexion Framework** for language agents with verbal reinforcement learning (NeurIPS 2023)

-## 📞 Contact

-For questions or support, please open an issue in the repository or contact the maintainers.

 ---

 ## ⚠️ Hardware Requirements